Azhrei251/lagbot/README.md

 A simple discord music bot written in Kotlin using Javacord and LavaPlayer.

 To run locally, update ```discord.token``` in the properties file with your bot token and add the bot to your server.
+You may need to fill out other properties also.

+poToken and visitorData are used to improve YouTube playback reliability.
+To generate use: https://github.com/iv-org/youtube-trusted-session-generator

 <h4>Docker Compose</h4>